You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 • You can execute much faster.
 This is true for both making data available to your stakeholders, and resolving issues within the pipeline itself.
 This is because the managed tool is handling what's going on “under the hood” for you.
 You no longer need to spend hours troubleshooting in your CLI, or guessing which part of the pipeline is causing your log file error.

-Basically, it allows you to skip all the annoying parts of a more typical data ingestion process and move faster.
-This is particularly relevant for teams who own the data ingestion process, but have limited Platform, Data Engineering, or other specialty resources.
+Basically, it allows you to skip all the annoying parts of a more typical data ingestion process and deliver faster.
+This is particularly relevant for teams who own the data ingestion process, but have limited platform, data engineering, or other specialty resources.

 • It allows you to expand client offerings and services.
 Most managed tools offer hundreds of existing connectors for various sources and destinations.
 This gives you more bandwidth to support additional clients, and more complex use cases that may be unfeasible otherwise.